MakoWish/aduc_for_linux/README.md

   - Organizational Units
 - Create users, groups, computers, and organizational units from Action/context menus.
 - Basic ADUC-like iconography and object-state overlays.
+- Support Kerberos authentication.
+- Simple `.deb` package installation.
-- Desktop launcher installation for user-only or system-wide installs.
+- Desktop launcher installation for ease of of opening from Application Launcher.
 - Startup version check against GitHub with update prompt when a newer release is available.

 ## Requirements

 - Linux desktop environment with GUI support.
+  - Currently only packaging `.deb` for Debian/Ubuntu flavors.
 - Python 3 (with `venv` support).
 - One of:
   - `wget` or